 Some men do not have any symptoms at all with prostate cancer.
 However, common symptoms of prostate cancer affect the urinary system, and include:

-A common condition known as Benign Prostatic Hyperplasia (BPH) [LINK TO BPH PAGE], a non-cancerous enlargement of the prostate, also shares some of the symptoms of prostate cancer.
+A common condition known as Benign Prostatic Hyperplasia (BPH), a non-cancerous enlargement of the prostate, also shares some of the symptoms of prostate cancer.
 A urologist can determine whether you have BPH or prostate cancer by performing a thorough exam.

 Your provider at Urological Associates will determine which method of diagnosis is most appropriate for you, and could include one or more of the following:

 It is still unclear what causes prostate cancer, however, we know that it begins when cells in the prostate become abnormal.
 When abnormal cells begin to grow out of control, they form a tumor.